finos/common-domain-model/documentation/source/documentation.rst

     settlementTerms SettlementTerms (0..1)
     adjustment NotionalAdjustmentEnum (0..1)

-Note that the conditions for this data type are excluded from the snippet above for purposes of brevity.
+.. note:: The conditions for this data type are excluded from the snippet above for purposes of brevity.

 The primary set of attributes represented in the ``TradableProduct`` data type are ones that are shared by all trades and transactions.
 For example, every trade has a price, a quantity (treated jointly as a trade lot), and a pair of counterparties.
 In some cases, there are ancillary parties, settlement terms, and an allowable adjustment to the notional quantity.
 All of the other attributes required to describe a product are defined in distinct product data types.